Schedule for Thursday

 If you don’t know Schematron, this session will give you the introduction that you need to understand why other people are using it and why it features in conference presentations.
 If you already know Schematron, this session will bring you up to date with the current state of the Schematron standard and software as well as show you ways that other people are using Schematron, possibly ways that you haven’t thought of yet.

-- David Maus discusses his further work on SchXslt, a recent XSLT-based implementation, and a Schematron conformance test suite.
+- David Maus: further work on the recent recent XSLT-based implementation, SchXslt; and a Schematron conformance test suite.

 CSS Print Workshop